BlockchainCommons/GordianSeedTool-iOS/Docs/Q-and-A.md

 **You don't have to swipe on a seed to delete it**.
 Just tap the Edit button and then tap one of the Delete buttons that appear.
 This is iOS-standard behavior.
 Swipe-to-delete is a shortcut.
 Later when we have more settings the "Danger Zone" box will get pushed down further.
 > The warning message has been clarified to: "All data will be erased from the app, including ALL seeds stored in the device keychain.
 This is recommended before deleting the app from your device, because deleting an app does not guarantee deletion of all data added to the keychain by that app."

-## *Q: Copy paste of a BIP39 seed is a good idea?
+### *Q: Copy paste of a BIP39 seed is a good idea?
 There are security issues related to copy-pasting when your computer has been compromised.
 On the other hand it's easy and less error prone to copy and paste.
 It's your choice.
 You can also type in the 24 word seed.

-## **Q: To which formats can I export my GST keys?
+### **Q: To which formats can I export my GST keys?
 Key Export: Master keys derived from seeds can now be exported to Output Descriptors (`crypto-output`) or Account Descriptors (`crypto-account`). <!--WM -->

-## **Q: How can I export my GST keys?
+### **Q: How can I export my GST keys?
-* To see this new feature:
+To see this new feature:
-1. choose a seed from the Seed List,
+1. choose a seed from the Seed List
-2. In the Encrypted Data section, tap Authenticate,
+2. In the Encrypted Data section, tap Authenticate
-3. Tap Derive Key and then Other Key Derivations,
+3. Tap Derive Key and then Other Key Derivations
-4. In the Parameters area, make sure Bitcoin and Master Key are selected,
+4. In the Parameters area, make sure Bitcoin and Master Key are selected
-5. Scroll down to the Secondary Derivation section and choose Output Descriptor or Account Descriptor.
+5. Scroll down to the Secondary Derivation section and choose Output Descriptor or Account Descriptor
-6. Choose Output Descriptor or Account Descriptor, and edit the Account Number field if desired.
+6. Choose Output Descriptor or Account Descriptor, and edit the Account Number field if desired
-7. If you chose Output Descriptor, then choose an Output Type.
+7. If you chose Output Descriptor, then choose an Output Type
 8. Scroll down to the bottom to export your Output Descriptor or Account Descriptor.

-* Output Descriptors may be exported as text format or `ur:crypto-output` format.
+Output Descriptors may be exported as text format or `ur:crypto-output` format.
 Account Descriptors may be exported in `ur:crypto-account` format.<!--WM -->

-# Wallet
+## Wallet

-## *Q Can I store my bitcoin and ethereum in Gordian Seed Tool?
+### *Q Can I store my bitcoin and ethereum in Gordian Seed Tool?
 No, Gordian **Seed Tool is not a cryptocurrency wallet**.
 It neither stores nor transmits value in any cryptocurrency.\
 What it is and what it does, see Gordian Seed Tool's [Github homepage](https://github.com/BlockchainCommons/GordianSeedTool-iOS).